scala/docs.scala-lang/_overviews/scala3-book/concurrency.md

   42
 ```

 That fancy algorithm returns the integer value `42` after a ten second delay.
-Now call that algorithm by passing it into the `Future` constructor, and assigning the result to a variable:
+Now call that algorithm by wrapping it into the `Future` constructor, and assigning the result to a variable:

 ```scala
 scala> val f = Future(longRunningAlgorithm)